How to write a research paper at University

-You’ve secured a graduate job interview, got stuck-in to the preparation and research, but what happens when all the groundwork is done?
+You’ve secured a graduate job interview, and got stuck in to the preparation and research, but what happens when all the groundwork is done?

 Nervousness the night before, along with the gnawing feelings and racing thoughts can be hard to shake, so here are some tips and advice to help you relax before your next graduate job interview.